Full Name: ENA Screen ELISA Kit (Extractable Nuclear Antigens)

 Sample Type: Plasma, Serum

-Extractable nuclear antigens (ENA) are predominately linked to connective tissue disorders (CTD), they are soluble cytoplasmic and nuclear antigens.
-Over 100 different types have been identified, however, there are 6 main groups which are frequently used in research laboratories in order to investigate Sjögren’s syndrome, systemic lupus erythematosus (SLE) and mixed connective disease (MCTD).
+Extractable nuclear antigens (ENA) are linked to connective tissue disorders (CTD) and can be mainly classified as either being either nuclear or soluble cytoplasmic antigens.
+Generally there greater than 100 different types that have been identified, however, there are 6 main groups which are frequently used in research laboratories in order to investigate Sjögren’s syndrome, systemic lupus erythematosus (SLE) and mixed connective disease (MCTD).
 These are anti-La and anti-Ro for Sjögren’s, anti-Scl70 and anti-Jo for Dermatomyositis, anti-Sm for SLE and anti-RNP for MCTD.

 A mixture of purified antigens SS-A 60, SS-A 52, SS-B, Sm, RNP/Sm, Scl 70 and Jo-1 is coated on to microwells.

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.

 - Divisible Microplate: Consisting of 12 modules of 8 wells, highly purified human extractable nuclear antigens bound to microwells.

 - Control A (Negative), Control B (Cut-Off), Control C (Positive): Containing ENA antibodies in a serum/buffer matrix.

 - Enzyme Conjugate: Contains anti-human IgG antibodies, HRP labelled.

 The minimum detection sensitivity level of IgG antibodies directed to human extractable nuclear antigens screen (ENAs) using current ENA screen ELISA kit was diagn.
 92.7%.
 The dynamic range for this assay is to a cut-off index 1.0.